Origins of Hiragana (ひらがな) and Katakana (カタカナ)

 • 於 →お、オ(o)

-Among Hiragana and Katakana, some express the same sound and have similar shapes, such as り and リ.
+Some characters in the Japanese alphabet express the same sound and have similar shapes, such as り and リ.
 However, some can be dissimilar, such as あ and ア.
 Hiragana is said to be cursive while katakana is more angular.
 Do take note that one sound can have more than one hiragana.
 In 1900 the two kana scripts, hiragana, and katakana were codified.
 This led to the clear establishment of rules for the Japanese system in 1946.

 Difference between Hiragana and Katakana

-Why is there 2 syllabic Japanese scripts?
+Why are there 2 syllabic Japanese scripts?
 In the event that the difference is stylistic, you will learn that hiragana is used to write native Japanese words.
 Those words will have no kanji representation or the ideogram is too ancient or too difficult to write.
 This kana script is also the one used to write grammatical elements such as particles: を (wo)、に (ni)、へ (he;e)、が (ga)、は (ha)…

 On the contrary, Japanese use katakana to write words of foreign origin and foreign names.
 If you like to read manga in Japanese, you will have certainly noticed that katakana is also used to represent onomatopoeia and emphasis.